 IG’s cannabis index market captures the gross total return performance of the 20 largest publicly listed US and Canadian companies with direct revenue exposure to the cannabis industry.
 The index is calculated and managed by BITA GmbH.

-You can trade on the price of a marijuana index by using financial derivative products like spread betting and CFDs, and use them to profit whether the price is rising or falling.
+You can trade on the price of a marijuana index by using financial derivative products like CFDs, and use them to profit whether the price is rising or falling.

 What are the constituents of IG’s cannabis index?

 |CannTrust Holdings Inc||CAD|